RDG88/unifi-uxg-dnsmasq/README.md

-# unifi-uxg-dnsmasq
+# unifi-UCG-dnsmasq
-Script to bring static DNS entires to unifi UXG.
+Script to bring static DNS entires to unifi UCG.

 Tested on UCG Ultra